 The Oregon At-A-Glance District and School Profiles provide district staff and community members with a broad look at overall progress that districts are making in key indicator areas.
-Outcomes below are examples of three racial learning groups that highlight where achievement gaps continue to exist.
+Outcomes below are taken from the end-of-the-year Oregon State Assessment (Smarter Balanced).
+Below are results from three racial learning groups to highlight where achievement gaps may continue to exist.